Technology-Notes/kiemlicz-util-wiki/Salt-Modules.md

 [salt/beacons](https://github.com/saltstack/salt/tree/develop/salt/beacons)
 Custom: `salt://_beacons`
 Way to notify the master about anything.
 Works like a probe/sensor, e.g. disk is going full.
-Notification uses the _Salt Minion_ event bus and are propagated to _Salt Master_.
+Notifications use the _Salt Minion_'s event bus and are propagated to _Salt Master_.
+Internally beacons work in the following way:
+ - minion's scheduler starts the beacon module's `beacon` function
+ - the function fetches desired data in the most lightweight way possible
+ - data is forwarded to _Salt Minion_ event bus

 ## Queue Modules
 [salt/queues](https://github.com/saltstack/salt/tree/develop/salt/queues)
 Custom: n/a